 Increase lighting throughout the house, especially at the top and bottom of stairs.
 Ensure that lighting is readily available when getting up in the middle of the night.
 Make sure there are two secure rails on all stairs and install grab bars in the tub/shower and near the toilet.
 Make sure they’re installed where you would use them.
 For even greater safety, consider using a shower chair and hand-held shower.

-This year marks the 12th annual Falls Prevention Awareness Day.
-It was first established in 2008 by the National Council On Aging’s (NCOA) Falls Free® State Coalitions, which requested that a national Falls Prevention Awareness Day be observed on the first day of fall.
-In response, the National Advocacy Workgroup gained bipartisan sponsorship of the first annual National Falls Prevention Awareness Day resolution in the U.S. Senate and has obtained bipartisan sponsorship every year since.
-The number of states observing Falls Prevention Awareness Day grew from four in 2007 to 11 in 2008, 22 in 2009, 36 in 2010, 43 in 2011, 46 in 2012, and 47 in 2013, 48 in 2014 and 48 in 2015.
+Fall Prevention Awareness Day was first established in 2008 by the National Council On Aging’s (NCOA) Falls Free® State Coalitions, which requested that a national Fall Prevention Awareness Day be observed on the first day of fall.
+In response, the National Advocacy Workgroup gained bipartisan sponsorship of the first annual National Fall Prevention Awareness Day resolution in the U.S. Senate and has obtained bipartisan sponsorship every year since.
+The number of states observing Fall Prevention Awareness Day grew from four in 2007 to 11 in 2008, 22 in 2009, 36 in 2010, 43 in 2011, 46 in 2012, and 47 in 2013, 48 in 2014 and 48 in 2015.

-If you would like to learn more about fall prevention efforts in your state, please contact your State Falls Prevention Coalition lead.
-You can find partners and host locations as well as an evidence-based falls prevention program in your area.
+If you would like to learn more about fall prevention efforts in your state, please contact your State Fall Prevention Coalition lead.
+You can find partners and host locations as well as an evidence-based fall prevention program in your area.